adampl2/NoteWave/README.md

 ### The Home Page

-The page only consists of the Home page where all features and content are present & responsive.
+The page consists of the base template, home, edit_note, login, sign_up, and 404 pages where all features and content are present & responsive.

 * The browser tab & favicon: